jfalameda/lessreloader/README.md

 LESS reloader for node.js
 ====

-LESS reloader listen for any changes on a folder containing LESS files and automatically compiles the indicated files on CSS and notifies all the pages reading this CSS to update it on real time.
+LESS reloader listen for any changes on a folder containing LESS files and automatically compiles them into CSS and notifies all the browsers reading the CSS to reload it.

 This pretends to be a node.js emulation of Livreload.

 How to use
 ----

 First of all you need to instal the latest version of node.js.
-Once this is done install all the dependencies using NPM
+Once this has been done, install all the dependencies using NPM:
 ```
 	npm install watch http socket.io less fs cli-color
 ```